xiaoyali97/cs186-spring-2019/README.md

 	ubuntu@3c0823881763:/$ psql baseball
 	baseball=# \d

-Try running a few sample commands in the `psql` console and see what they do:
+Try running a few sample commands in the `psql` console and see what they do.
+For commands with many results, you can use arrow keys to scroll through the results, or the spacebar to page through the results (much like the UNIX [`less`](https://www.tutorialspoint.com/unix_commands/less.htm) command).
+Press `q` to stop viewing the results.

 ```
 baseball=# \d people